officialJCReyes/dell-esxi-plex/README.md

 Port 38083

 #### Ombi (Allows users to request TV and Movies)
-[Download](https://ombi.io/) Ombi, right-click on the zip file and check *Unblock*.
-Extract contents of the zip file to *c:\Tools\Ombi*.
+Let's start by [downloading](https://ombi.io/) Ombi, right-clicking on the zip file and check *Unblock*.
+Extract the contents of the zip file to *C:\Tools\Ombi*.
 Open a command prompt and type *nssm install Ombi*.
 Use the following settings for NSSM:

 **Path:** C:\Tools\Ombi\Ombi.exe
 **Start directory:** C:\Tools\Ombi